itsektionen/kistan-doc/src/lights/lmixer/reference/fixture_config.md

 For the full schema, see [the schema](#schema)

-The configuration file is a standard .json file, to allow maximum interopability.
+The configuration file is a standard .json file, to allow maximum interoperability.

 The file needs a `formatVersion` which specifies the version, this should be incremented for breaking changes to the schema.